B1nus/wezy/README.md

 - Beginner-friendly errors (simple terminology, short but clear errors with example solutions)
 - Automatic error correction (":" before types for example) ("loop","for","while" instead of "repeat").
 We don't change the file without permission but we compile/run the program with corrections.
 - Remember the code a user wrote so it doesn't disapear once they exit. alternatively prompt the user to save their work when they they try and close the website.
+- The goal for the compiler autofixer is that if a user says yes to all changes.
+The program should run.

 Look [what people are able to do in geometry dash](https://www.youtube.com/watch?v=2I02aKeqgpM).
 It's not built for this, but creative people still find a way.
 I love this so much.
 # Simplicity Idea Nuggets